eliasvarela2/Machine-Learning-Pento-Challenge/README.md

 For this project you Will need to use the two following datasets:

 Filtered images:
 This dataset contains the images used to train and test the model.
 They come from a dataset available in Tensorflow, called standford dogs.
+In this case, I used standford dogs, and Filtered the four breeds needed: golden retriever, german shepherd, french bulldog and poodle.

 Download it here:
 https://drive.google.com/file/d/10x5VoRR9ptssEDIDcjP9_qxQqXU3gMWm/view?usp=drivesdk